material-components/material-components-flutter-experimental/fragment_shader_manager/README.md

 Similar to the method of downloading glslang above, SPIR-V Tools can be downloaded and utilized via command line args.

+### Add ability for manager to manage multiple shaders.

+glsl and spir-v programs should be kept in a map keyed by filename, then different static methods for each filename can be generated.

 ### Add option for including spvasm.